Hazerg/Steam-Generator/README.md

 3. Then extract it just using the windows extractor
 4. And at least run the .exe and choose your modes
 5. Have Fun!!!!

+DISCLAIMER!!!!!!

+Because no one is as stupid as losing his/her giftcard , could this program be pretty slow and it could take alot of time before you get an actually working giftcard.